John Adams (Royal Navy officer)

+Rear-Admiral John Harold Adams, CB, LVO (19 December 1918 – 3 November 2008) was a Royal Navy officer who commanded HMS Albion, a 22,000 ton Centaur-class light aircraft carrier, during the Indonesia–Malaysia confrontation.
+Following his naval career, which spanned World War II and the post-war period, he served as Assistant Chief of Naval Staff (Policy) and chairman of the Future Fleet Working Party.
+He advocated for the development of "through-deck cruisers" capable of carrying vertical take-off jet fighters and helicopters, which led to the launch of HMS Invincible in 1977.
+Following his retirement from the Royal Navy in 1968, Adams held several directorships in the paper and board industry.
+He was appointed a Companion of the Order of the Bath (CB) in 1968 and previously received the Royal Victorian Order (LVO) in 1957 for his service as executive commander of the Royal Yacht Britannia from 1954 to 1957.

 Early life

 Adams was born in Newcastle upon Tyne on 19 December 1918.
 He attended Glenalmond College in Perth and Kinross, Scotland and joined the Royal Navy as a special entry cadet in 1936.
 After eight months of training he joined the Revenge-class battleship Royal Oak.

 Naval career

 After the outbreak of the Second World War, Adams was assigned to the destroyer Walker.
 On 11 September 1939, Walker ran down and went through her sister ship, Vanquisher, and was jammed in her.
 As the weather and conditions were good, both ships were able to be saved.
 During the crisis, Adams carried Vanquisher's safe with its confidential material inside to the deck of Walker, but found that after the situation had calmed down the next morning that he was unable to lift it.

 He served on the Hunt-class destroyer Cleveland in 1941 and saw action in the Western Approaches of the coast of Great Britain, as part of the St. Nazaire Raid and the landings of Allied troops in North Africa and Sicily.
 He underwent training and qualified as a torpedo and electrics specialist in 1943, and was able to use this knowledge to prepare escorts for convoys crossing the North Atlantic.
 On 15 December 1942 he was Mentioned in Despatches for his actions aboard Cleveland in an engagement with E-Boats.

 After the war, he commanded the destroyer Creole and served in the Admiralty's torpedo and anti-submarine warfare division, among other staff appointments.
 He was promoted to lieutenant commander on 1 June 1948, and commander on 31 December 1950.
 He was then appointed the executive commander of the Royal Yacht Britannia, which included taking Princess Margaret to the West Indies, Queen Elizabeth II to Portugal and a world tour for Prince Philip, Duke of Edinburgh, serving from 1954 to 1957.
 As a result, he was appointed a Member of the Fourth Class of the Royal Victorian Order in the 1957 Queen's Birthday Honours.
 He was promoted captain on 31 December 1956.